Supplemental filing information for PACs and parties (2023)

-All party committees and PACs (separate segregated funds, committees with non-contribution accounts [Hybrid PACs], independent expenditure-only committees [Super PACs] and other nonconnected committees) must file either quarterly or monthly reports in 2022.
-State, district and local party committees that engage in reportable "Federal Election Activity" ("FEA") and national party committees must file on a monthly basis.
+All party committees and PACs (separate segregated funds, committees with non-contribution accounts [Hybrid PACs], independent expenditure-only committees [Super PACs] and other nonconnected committees) must file either semi-annual or monthly reports in 2023.
+All national party committees and any state, district and local party committees that engage in reportable "Federal Election Activity" ("FEA") must file on a monthly basis.

 Before a committee can stop filing with the FEC, it must file a termination report with the Commission.
 Committees must continue to file reports until the Commission notifies them in writing that their termination report has been accepted.

 Methods of filing reports

 Reports filed electronically must be received and validated by the Commission by 11:59 p.m.
 Eastern Time on the filing deadline.

 For committees not required to file electronically, paper reports filed using registered, certified or overnight mail must be postmarked by 11:59 p.m.
 Eastern Time on the filing deadline.
 Paper reports filed using first class mail must be received by the FEC by the close of business on the filing deadline.

 Committee treasurers are responsible for both the timeliness and the accuracy of all reports.
 They may be subject to monetary penalties if reports are inaccurate or are not filed on time.

 Under the Administrative Fine Program, political committees and their treasurers who fail to file their reports, or who file late, may be subject to civil money penalties up to $25,434 (or more for repeat late- and non-filers).